MrCarpenter24/Calico-Voice-Assistant/README.md

    pip install \-r requirements.txt

    *(You* will need to create a requirements.txt file containing paho-mqtt and *requests)*
-3. **Configure Rhasspy:** The sentences.ini and profile.json files included in this project are crucial for proper setup.
+3. **Configure Rhasspy:** The sentences.ini and profile.json files included in this project are highly recommended for proper setup.
    * Navigate to your Rhasspy profile directory (usually \~/.config/rhasspy/profiles/en/).
    * **Back up your existing sentences.ini and profile.json\!**
    * Replace them with the versions from this project's /rhasspy\_config directory.